Alcona County, Michigan

 Alcona County (/ælˈkoʊnə/ al-KOH-nə) is a county of the U.S. state of Michigan.
-As of the 2020 Census, the population was 10,167.
+As of the 2020 census, the population was 10,167.
 Its county seat is Harrisville.
 Alphabetically it is the first county in Michigan; as its flag states, it is the "First of 83".

 History

 The county was created by the state legislature on April 1, 1840.
 It was at first named Negwegon County, after the name of a well-known Chippewa chief, also known as "Little Wing".
 He was honored as having been an American ally against the British in the War of 1812.

 It was renamed to Alcona County on March 8, 1843, after a neologism created by Henry Rowe Schoolcraft from parts of words from Native American languages, plus Arabic, Greek and Latin.
 These were amalgamated to mean "fine or excellent plain".
 He was an influential US Indian agent and geographer.

 Alcona County was initially attached to Mackinac County for purposes of revenue, taxation, and judicial matters.
 The attachment shifted to Cheboygan County in 1853, to Alpena County in 1857, to Iosco County in 1858, and to Alpena County in 1859.

 Harrisville Township, then comprising the entire county, was organized in 1860.
 County government was organized in 1869, becoming effective on May 8, 1869.
 The county's slogan on its seal (a single gold star on a green field in the shape of Alcona County) is "First of 83," which refers to its place alphabetically among Michigan counties.

-In 2007, Alcona County was forced to explore options to remedy a major budget shortfall resulting from an official's embezzlement.
-Former County Treasurer Thomas Katona pleaded guilty in June 2007 to charges that he embezzled more than 1.2 million dollars from county funds to invest them in a Nigerian scam which he fell for.
+In 2007, Alcona County discovered that $1.2 million was missing and was forced to alter its $4 million budget.
+An investigation revealed that Thomas Katona, who had been the county treasurer for thirteen years, had wired $186,500 of county funds to accounts associated with a well-known Nigerian scam.
+Katona, who had already lost more than $70,000 of his savings on the scam, ignored repeated warnings from friends and his bank that his so-called investments seemed suspicious.

 Katona was sentenced to 9–14 years imprisonment on June 12, 2007, by the 23rd Circuit Court.
 Judge William Myles said Katona's crimes warranted more severe punishment than called for in state sentencing guidelines, due to the amount of money involved and the number of victims in the case.

 Geography

-According to the US Census Bureau, the county has a total area of 1791 sqmi, of which 675 sqmi is land and 1116 sqmi (62%) is water.
+According to the U.S. Census Bureau, the county has a total area of 1791 sqmi, of which 675 sqmi is land and 1116 sqmi (62%) is water.

 The area is part of the Au Sable State Forest, specifically the Grayling FMU (Alcona, Crawford, Oscoda, and northern Iosco counties).
 The county is considered to be part of Northern Michigan.

 Alcona County has a shoreline on Lake Huron.
 Through Lake Huron, Alcona County has a water boundary with the Canadian province of Ontario.
 The Au Sable River flows through the southwest of the county.